-When you adopt from the Santa Cruz SCPA, you give a cat or dog in need a second chance — and you enrich your own life with animal companionship.
-Our goal is lasting matches.
-Our adoption process helps you find a furry friend whose temperament and energy level are a good fit with your lifestyle and home environment.
+Adopt from the Santa Cruz SCPA and give a cat or dog a second chance while enriching your own life with animal companionship.
+Our goal is to create lasting matches.
+The adoption process will help you find a furry friend whose temperament and energy level are a good fit with your lifestyle and home environment.
 Ready to get started?

 Explore the possibilities

-Check out adoptable dogs and cats on our website.
+Check out adoptable dogs and adoptable cats on our website.
 Then pay us a visit to meet them in person.
 Once you arrive, adoption counselors will fill you in on the specifics of each animal and help you figure out which one would match your lifestyle best.

 Think you’ve found a match?
 We recommend spending as much one-on-one time as possible with the animal you’re interested in to ensure compatibility.
 You can get plenty of visiting time at the main shelter or at the Santa Cruz SPCA Adoption Center and Gift Shop in the Capitola Mall near Target.

 Complete the Adoption Profile

 Once you’ve found a well-matched furry friend or if you need help with some match-making, please complete our Adoption Profile.
 You must be at least 21 years old to adopt.

 If you rent, please bring a copy of your lease or a letter from your landlord that states you can have a pet(s).
 Landlord letters can be presented in person or by email and must be accompanied by a copy or photo of the homeowner’s ID.
 If you own, we will verify ownership through our database, you do not need to bring any documentation.